-And now let's talk about the Narrative of your proposal.
+And now, let's talk about the Narrative of your proposal.

 You have five pages to cover three very important issues, and the Notice of Funding Opportunity provides lengthy guidance on what the Narrative should cover.

-The specifics differ for each project category (i.e. Lifelong Learning, Community Anchors, and Collections Stewardship and Access), and so you should make sure you're following the guidance for the category you've chosen.
+The specifics differ for each project category: Lifelong Learning, Community Anchors, and Collections Stewardship and Access -- and you should make sure you're following the guidance for the category you've chosen.

-On the left side of the slide are the questions we ask you to address in your Narrative, and on the right side are the points we ask reviewers to evaluate.
-It's good practice to consider both sides when you are putting together your application.
+On the left side of the slide are the questions we ask you to address in your Narrative, and on the right side, are the points we ask the viewers to evaluate.

+It's good practice to consider both sides when you were putting together your application.